harlo/harlo.github.io/_posts/2014-11-29-unveilling...-unveillance.markdown

 Unveillance is what I call the core engine, but any developer can extend the core packages in order to create experiences specific to their need.
 For example, this year I built two versions of Unveillance for two different purposes, both using the same core engine.
 At the New York Times, I built a version customized for [natural language processing on corpuses of documents][uv_nyt].
 I also led The Guardian Project in building a version dedicated to making use of [forensic metadata in images and video][uv_gp].

+At the heart of it, documents are exchanged between the user interface (the Frontend) and the remote server (the Annex) Unveillance via [Git-Annex][git-annex].
+Users can both query the Annex and program the Annex's behavior via the web interface.

 Here's a little demo:

 [ video ]